Presidency

 The July 1960 Resignation

-In May 1960, a non-political government was formed to conduct the elections, which calmly took place in June.
+In May 1960, a non-political government was formed to conduct the elections, which took place calmly in June.

-In 1961, an attempted military coup by the Syrian Social Nationalist Party was suppressed by the Lebanese Army; and in order to prevent such future threats, Chehab strengthened the Lebanese Army’s intelligence and security services, to forestall foreign interferences in internal affairs and secure the internal balances.
+In 1961, an attempted military coup by the Syrian Social Nationalist Party was suppressed by the Lebanese Army; and in order to prevent such future threats, Chehab strengthened the Lebanese Army’s intelligence and security services, to forestall foreign interferences in internal affairs and secure the internal equilibrium.

 Chehab’s Convictions Regarding the State